lwq1023999/Comparison-of-Clustering-Methods/README.md

 Synthetic datasets were generated to evaluate clustering algorithms in controlled environments where the true cluster structure is known.

 ### Spotify Dataset
 The Spotify dataset contains audio feature information such as danceability, energy, tempo, and acousticness.
-This dataset represents a real-world example of high-dimensional data.

 ### MNIST Dataset
 The MNIST dataset consists of grayscale images of handwritten digits.
-Each image is represented as a high-dimensional feature vector, making it suitable for evaluating clustering performance on complex data.
+Each image is represented as a high-dimensional feature vector.
 ---

 ## Dimensionality Reduction